paperwm/PaperWM/README.md

 Swiping the trackpad vertically with three fingers lets you navigate the workspace stack (only available in Wayland).

 There's a single scrollable tiling per workspace.
 Adding another monitor simply makes it possible to have another workspace visible.
 The workspace stack is shared among all the monitors, windows being resized vertically as necessary when workspace is displayed on another monitor.

+PaperWM currently works best using static workspaces, this can be turned on with Gnome Tweaks under Workspaces.

 | Keybindings                                                                                                              |                                                                                   |
 | ------                                                                                                                   | -------                                                                           |